mochavbunny/SnakeP2P/README.md

   - [X] apple spawning and collision logic (growing snake)
   - [X] game over flag when no more empty cells available
   - [ ] prettier game over states with an option to restart
+  - [ ] snake speeds up when it eats an apple

 - [ ] Talk about P2P implementation and update this list